 #2 Easter celebrates the greatest thing that ever happened to you.

 Even celebrating our own birth (AKA our birthday) should not come close to as exciting as the spiritual birth we remember at Easter.
-For physical birth brought us into a life of sin, and spiritual birth brought us into a life of righteousness.
-Physical birth precedes death; spiritual birth precedes real life.
-So even a birthday celebration should not compare (in excitement) to an Easter celebration.
+Physical birth, though an amazing gift, brought us into a life laden with sin, while spiritual birth precedes a life of righteousness, real life.
+So even a birthday celebration shouldn’t compare (in excitement) to an Easter celebration.

 #3 The distractions are minimal (and less appealing).

-One reason Easter may not seem like a spectacular holiday is the lack of cultural hoopla surrounding it.
+One reason Easter may not seem spectacular is the lack of cultural hoopla surrounding it.
 But that makes the holiday even greater!
 Yes, there are bunnies, and eggs, and baskets — but it’s not that hard to keep those elements in the background.
-Not to mention these little traditions are only fascinating for a few years in a child’s life (Christmas gifts, Halloween candy, Valentine’s cards, and even fireworks, are likely more distracting).
+Not to mention those little traditions are only fascinating for a few years in a child’s life (Christmas gifts, Halloween candy, Valentine’s cards, and even fireworks, are likely more distracting).

-So to have a holiday where we actually can pay attention to what we are celebrating….and on top of that, we are celebrating the most revolutionary event in history…that sounds like the best holiday ever!
+So to have a holiday where we actually can pay attention to what we are celebrating….and on top of that, we are celebrating the most revolutionary event in history…again, the best holiday there is.

 Keep Easter’s Awesomeness!

-If you do that, you may just celebrate the best holiday in the best possible way.
+That is how you celebrate the best holiday in the best possible way.